 Pregnant women, over 65s and other vulnerable groups can get a flu jab on the NHS.
 And, companies employing front line health and social care workers are expected to ensure their employees are vaccinated.

 Remind your ‘always in’ employees that, if they’re really under the weather, the best place for them is at home, even if they feel they have too much work to do or are letting their colleagues down.
 That way they’re not passing on their germs to anyone else, and they’re giving their body the rest it needs to recover.

 If your workplace offers flexible working arrangements, you might even suggest that recovering employees work from home.
 They are likely to fully recover faster, and there is less chance they’ll pick up something else.
 It’s all about understanding how to get the right balance.
 Sniffling and sneezing thanks to a cold?
 Head to work.
 Bedridden with a chest infection?
 Probably best to rest and consult a doctor.

 Often ground up communication works better than top down.

-Have you tried out something at work that’s helped everyone stay healthier during the winter months?
+Have you tried out something at work that’s created a healthier office and helped everyone stay healthier during the winter months?
 Let us know, and we’ll add them to this list.